Mission: Ecuador

 It has always been my philosophy that Nationals can reach Nationals much better than we (North Americans) can, and should be involved as much as possible.
 The real backbone and success of our ministry, right after God in importance, are my national partners.
 Meet these wonderful men and women that God has put in my path to bless me.

-Small Groups for Men
+Small Groups

 Things I've learned and Experienced

-I have learned much over the past few years of ministry, and have changed partners a number of times.
+I have learned much over the past years of ministry, and have changed ministry partners a number of times.
 I have learned that it takes time to build relationships with people of another culture; more time than my western mind anticipated.
-I've learned how to share resources more wisely, that the doctrine of many people and churches here is very confused, and that I am in a very different culture which does not have too much interest in time, doctrine, studying, long-range planning, giving, or "going".
-I've learned that just because I've come to do God's will and "help" the lost and hurting here in Ecuador, it doesn't mean all the people are overjoyed to have me here, or are going to treat us with respect or even kindness (although many do).
+I've learned how to share resources more wisely, that the doctrine of many people and churches here is very confused, and that I am in a very different culture which does not have much interest in time, doctrine, studying, long-range planning, giving, or "going".
+I've learned that just because I've come to do God's will and "help" the lost and hurting here in Ecuador, it doesn't mean the people are overjoyed to have me here, or are going to treat us with respect or even kindness (although many do).
 I've learned that I need a lot more patience, perseverance, love, understanding, and help from the Lord than I came here with.
 I also realize that I need your prayers even more than I thought I would.
 I have been betrayed by close "friends", manipulated by "Christians" for personal gain, robbed by pastors, persecuted by other missionaries who have a distorted view of what working for the kingdom of God means, and experienced relentless and overwhelming spiritual attacks.
 I haved been humbled in ways I never imagined, and yet God is using me here in unexpected and mighty ways.
-Missionary life is very interesting and full of surprises, intense spiritual battles, disappointments, and joys.
+Missionary life is very unique and full of surprises, intense spiritual battles, disappointments, trials, and joys.
 It has never been easy or comfortable (mentally or spiritually), even though God has blessed us beyond our expectations.
 Always exciting, and trying, but NEVER boring...What a ride!

 BACK TO THE TOP OF THIS PAGE

-- Short Term Missions Page - Deb's Art Gallery -
+Home Page - Deb's Art Gallery -